yjk16/aws/aws_instance.md

 `ls -l` to check permissions

 `chmod +x provisionapp.sh` to add execution permissions.
+This gives everyone permission.

 `ls` and here `provisionapp.sh` should be green.